ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 ##### Apple Watch (Stainless Steel, Link Bracelet)

 This was the model I was most interested in trying on, once I found out that the stainless black was not available (there was a model on display in the center aisle display case, but that's it).
-I was worried it might seem grandpa-ish, based on what [Marco][atp] had to say about it.
+I was worried it might seem grandpa-ish, based on what [Marco][3] had to say about it.
 He couldn't have been more wrong.
 The satin-y finish of the bracelet nicely complements the polished appearance of the Watch case.
 And really, the stainless black color scheme evokes a rather modern vibe by default.

 <figure>
 	<img src="http://d.pr/i/19DK5+" alt="Yup" title="Yup">